Lisbon in 2 Days: everything you need to know

 Book a guided tour of Lisbon

-After seeing the monuments, we recommend taking a short stroll through the streets of the Alfama district.
-Originally a fishing district that grew up under the walls of St. George's Castle, it is now one of the most beautiful neighborhoods in Lisbon.
+After seeing its monuments, it’s worth taking a short stroll through the streets of the Alfama neighborhood.
+Originally a fishing village that grew up beneath the walls of São Jorge Castle, it’s now one of Lisbon’s most charming neighborhoods.

-If you lose yourself in its streets, you are sure to come across a street musician singing Fados, as this neighborhood is considered the birthplace of this Portuguese musical genre.
-We can take advantage of the walk to pop into a restaurant and enjoy some Portuguese cuisine.
-Cod and other fish dishes are especially recommended, as Alfama is a neighborhood with a long history of fishing.
+If you wander through its streets, you’re sure to come across a street musician singing fados, as this neighborhood is considered the birthplace of this Portuguese musical genre.
+You can take advantage of the walk to stop at a restaurant and enjoy some Portuguese cuisine.
+Dishes featuring cod and other fish are especially recommended, as Alfama is a neighborhood historically linked to fishing.

-And if you don't want to miss a single detail about the history of this popular and unique neighborhood, don't hesitate to book a guided tour of Alfama.
+And if you’d rather not miss a single detail about the history of this popular and unique neighborhood, don’t hesitate to book a guided tour of Alfama.

 Book a guided tour of Alfama